-Health Benefits of Increasing the Price of Tobacco
+Health Benefits of a Price Increase

 Tobacco companies hook their customers to a life-long nicotine addiction, and need to recruit replacements for those who have died.
 They want your children for replacements.